Team-4795/Scouting-System/README.md

 > To allow data transfer when it is not possible to reconnect to the internet, this page can be used to share and recieve data through QR codes.

 >## Configuration Page
-> When the match schedule is not on The Blue Alliance, site admins can manually enter matches with this page.
+> When the match schedule is not on The Blue Alliance, site admins can manually enter matches on this page.

 # Competition Guide

 >## Before the Event
 > Before the competition, the server must be configured and running so that the scouts can access it.
 This is important because each scout needs to visit the site and authenticate while they still have an internet connection, so that it can be cached and used inside the event.
 A secure connection is required for the site to function, so it must be hosted with HTTPS.
 There are many ways to host the server, we recommend using either [Glitch](https://glitch.com/pricing "Glitch") (paid membership), [Amazon Web Services](https://aws.amazon.com/getting-started/hands-on/deploy-nodejs-web-app/ "Amazon Web Services"), or [Linode](https://www.linode.com/products/standard-linodes/ "Linode"), however there are many other hosting providers that will work as well.
 Glitch is useful for testing, but the free version is not recommended for use at competitions because it has rate limits and turns off when it becomes inactive.

->## Upon Arrival / During Matches
+>## Upon Arrival
 > Once the match schedule is released, it must be entered into the system manually or using `node scripts/getData.js`.
 If this done inside the event, the schedule will need to be shared among the scouts with QR codes.
 After that is complete, the scouts can start collecting data.

+>## During Matches
+> Scouts can watch the matches and record data, sharing it periodically with the drive team and strategy leads for analysis.

 >## After Qualifications
 > All scouts must connect to the internet so that the data they collected can be synced to the server.
 When internet is unavailable, this can be done with QR codes.
 Now the aggregated data can viewed on the site and be used for alliance selection.